nablang/nablang/doc/nabla/basic-syntax.md

     (f.foo 3 4).x   # 3
     (f.foo 3 4).bar # 3

-scope parameters can use pattern match too, see more in pattern-match.md
+scope parameters can use pattern match too, see more in [Pattern Match](pattern-match.md)

-## class with struct
+## Class with struct

 `struct` defines a new data type and a class with the same name, and adds final attribute accessors.
 But when `include` the class defined by `struct`, the attribute accessors are not included.